 It can be easy to just stick to shopping at one or two stores as a mama.
 Stopping by multiple places gets to be a giant inconvenience.
 And is it just me, or does it get more and more like wrangling a circus with each kid you have?

-With three littles, going grocery shopping can feel like a full on production.
+With four littles, going grocery shopping can feel like a full on production.

 It’s amazing what just becomes normal with motherhood.
 I totally expect the chaos, the exercise, the buckles, the never-ending-questions involved in a grocery shopping endeavor.